npschafer/openawsem/README.md

 ```

 * Note 2:
 If you dont have GPU avaliable, you might want to consider using http://awsem-md.org.
-For small proteins, the LAMMPS version could be 6 times faster than openAWSEM.
+For small proteins, the LAMMPS version could be faster than openAWSEM.

+* Note 3:
+The data for the paper OpenAWSEM with Open3SPN2: a fast, flexible, and accessible framework for large-scale coarse-grained biomolecular simulations will be stored in https://rice.box.com/s/k1rno7y3qcbljcsde4zisdbhcaug9fl9